NRE Account: Definition, Features, Rules & Taxability

 • Deposit your foreign income

-• Convert it into Indian Rupees
+• Convert it to Indian Rupees

-• Maintain and manage this income in India tax free
+• Maintain and manage this income in India tax-free

 NRE Account Example: Assume you are an NRI based in the US with annual earnings of $100,000.
 You wish to save a portion of this in an Indian bank account.
 The NRE account is tailor-made for this purpose.